Altinn/altinn-authentication-frontend/frontend/README.md

 2. Install Corepack (this depends on your computer setup).
 Check version by
-> corepack -h
+> corepack --version

-Tested version 0.18.0 was sufficient for our use.
+Version 0.18.0 was sufficient in test for our use.

 3. Activate corepack and install the yarn 3.6.3 version used elsewhere in Altinn.